conda-forge/conda-forge.github.io/src/recipe.rst

 ------------------------------
 There are multiple ways to get started:

 a.
-Look at one of `the example recipe <https://github.com/conda-forge/staged-recipes/tree/master/recipes/example>`_ in this repository and modify it as necessary.
+Look at `the example recipe <https://github.com/conda-forge/staged-recipes/tree/master/recipes/example>`_ in this repository and modify it as necessary.
 b.
 If it is an R package from `CRAN <https://cran.r-project.org/>`_, please instead start by using the `conda-forge helper script for R recipes <https://github.com/bgruening/conda_r_skeleton_helper>`_.